jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

 - `always`: The first property should always be placed on a new line.
 - `never` : The first property should never be placed on a new line, e.g. should always be on the same line as the Component opening tag.
 - `multiline`: The first property should always be placed on a new line when the JSX tag takes up multiple lines.
+- `multiprop`: The first property should never be placed on a new line unless there are multiple properties.
 - `multiline-multiprop`: The first property should always be placed on a new line if the JSX tag takes up multiple lines and there are multiple properties.
 This is the `default` value.

 Examples of **incorrect** code for this rule, when configured with `"always"`: